Americas Regional Seat

 Read more about TI’s mission, vision, values and guiding principles.

 From 2006 – 2018 she led the TI team that served as UNCAC Coalition secretariat, coordinating the Coalition’s submissions and activities at UNCAC meetings.
 She is the author of articles and opinion pieces on international trade, UNCAC and foreign bribery.
 From 2005 to 2013 and again in 2018 she co-authored TI’s progress report on OECD Convention enforcement, now called the Exporting Corruption Report.
+She was elected Vice Chair of the Coalition in October 2021 and Co-Chair in September 2022.

 Individual Member Seat